open-source-search/easy-computer-vision/README.md

 1) sudo apt-get update
 2) sudo apt-get install python3.6
 3) Test your installation by opening CMD and running command: "python3".

+### Check out OSS Easy Computer Vision code to your Ubuntu Linux machine:
+1) Open command prompt.
+2) cd to directory where you want code to be located on your Ubuntu Linux machine.
+3) Run command: "git clone https://github.com/open-source-search/easy-computer-vision.git"

 ### Install required modules/libraries:
 Run following commands in the Konsole: